 While oysters are one of the most delicious bivalves around, they are, more importantly, the unsung heroes of the Gulf of Mexico.
 They play a vital role in protecting our shorelines and the health of our oceans, and contribute tremendously to the economic vitality of the five states whose future is intertwined with that of the Gulf: Texas, Louisiana, Mississippi, Alabama and Florida.
 That’s why The Nature Conservancy is working to restore Half Moon Reef, an underwater oyster colony in the heart of Matagorda Bay, which is one of the most productive fisheries for blue crabs, oysters and shrimp in Texas.
 Once massive, Half Moon Reef today has little to no cultch—or fossilized oyster shell—material left.

-While we’ve previously constructed new oyster beds and restored existing reefs along the upper and lower Texas coast, the 45-acre Half Moon Reef will be the Conservancy’s first reef constructed from the ground up.
+While we’ve previously constructed new oyster beds and restored existing reefs along the upper and lower Texas coast, the 60-acre Half Moon Reef is the Conservancy’s first reef constructed from the ground up.
 It’s also one of the largest restoration projects around the country, said Boze Hancock, research scientist for the Conservancy’s Global Marine Team.

 This type of restoration work offers the Gulf Coast a jumpstart of sorts: an individual oyster can filter around 50 gallons of water each day; a healthy one-acre reef filters approximately 24 million gallons of water daily.
 In other words, these reefs play a major role in building and maintaining coastal resiliency and enhancing and improving water quality.
 And with 207 estuaries and 30 major rivers draining into the Gulf—approximately 40,000 gallons of water flows into Matagorda Bay every second—oysters’ natural water filtration process becomes incredibly important in keeping the ecosystem healthy and balanced.